cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    as discussed in {{cofactor-clearing}}.

 8. Construct a Suite ID following the guidelines in {{suiteIDformat}}.

-When hashing to an elliptic curve not listed in this section, corresponding hash-to-curve suites SHOULD be fully specified as described above.

 ## Suite ID naming conventions {#suiteIDformat}